Joey Gallo Player Props: Twins vs. Phillies

 Joey Gallo At The Plate

-- Gallo has picked up an RBI in 22.0% of his games this year, with more than one RBI in 8.8% of his games.
-He has also plated three or more runs in four contests.
+- Gallo has had an RBI in 21 games this season (22.8%), including nine multi-RBI outings (9.8%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.